kaihouguide/Mangatan/README.md

 Now, from inside the project folder in your terminal:

-1. Run this command to install the necessary libraries:
+1. Copy this command then paste (Ctrl+V) then press Enter inside the ocr-server folder in terminal :
     > ```sh
     > npm install express chrome-lens-ocr multer
     > ```